heutelbeck/sapl-policy-engine/sapl-documentation/8_1_PEPImplementationSpecification.md

 ### 10.1 Decorator/Annotation-Based Enforcement

+The decorator is the primary developer-facing API.
+It is not a convenience wrapper around an imperative function -- it is the product.
+The imperative enforcement engine (Section 4) is an implementation detail that the decorator delegates to internally.

+A well-designed enforcement decorator:

+- **Intercepts the method call transparently.** The developer writes business logic.
+The decorator adds authorization without modifying the method's signature, return type, or error contract.
+- **Resolves all method parameters into a uniform argument structure.** If the framework does not natively inject all parameter sources (query parameters, request body fields, headers) as method arguments, the decorator resolves them by inspecting the method signature and the request context.
+The enforcement engine and constraint handlers (especially MethodInvocation handlers) see a complete, named argument set regardless of the framework's routing model.
+- **Builds the subscription from runtime context.** The decorator gathers context from multiple sources -- authenticated user, HTTP request, route parameters, method metadata, method arguments -- and feeds it to the subscription builder.
+The developer overrides individual fields with static values or callbacks; everything else uses sensible defaults.
+- **Converts results to framework-valid responses.** If the framework requires a specific response type (e.g., a response object rather than a plain data structure), the decorator handles the conversion.
+The decorated method returns domain objects; the decorator serializes them.
+- **Maps denial to the framework's native error type.** Access denial produces the framework's standard "forbidden" error, not a library-specific exception.
+- **Works on any method in the dependency injection context**, not only HTTP handler methods.
+When used outside HTTP context (service layer, background tasks), HTTP-specific defaults are omitted and the developer provides explicit subscription fields.
+See Section 10.3.

 **REQ-FRAMEWORK-1:** The PEP MUST provide declarative annotations/decorators for all five enforcement modes:
 - `@PreEnforce(options?)`
 - `@PostEnforce(options?)`
 - `@EnforceTillDenied(options?)`
 - `@EnforceDropWhileDenied(options?)`
 - `@EnforceRecoverableIfDenied(options?)`

+**REQ-FRAMEWORK-ARGS-1:** The enforcement decorator MUST make all resolvable method parameters available to the enforcement engine as named arguments.
+If the framework does not natively inject all parameter sources as method arguments, the decorator MUST resolve them by inspecting the method signature and the request context.
+The result is that a MethodInvocation constraint handler can inspect and modify any parameter by name, regardless of whether it originated from a URL path variable, query string, request body, or dependency injection.

+**REQ-FRAMEWORK-RESPONSE-1:** The enforcement decorator MUST return a response that is valid for the framework's request handling pipeline.
+If the framework requires a specific response type, the decorator MUST handle the conversion transparently.
+The decorated method should return domain objects (data structures, model instances) without framework-specific response wrapping.
+If the framework already auto-serializes return values, the decorator passes results through unchanged.

+**REQ-FRAMEWORK-LAYER-1:** The enforcement decorators MUST work on any callable method in the framework's dependency injection context, not only HTTP handler methods.
+Service-layer, repository-layer, and utility methods MUST be enforceable with the same decorator API.
+When used outside HTTP context, the behavior follows REQ-CONTEXT-1 (see Section 10.3).

 ### 10.2 Subscription Building